NBA 10-Day Contract: How Does it Work?

 On January 5, during every NBA season, teams in the league can sign players on 10-day contracts, giving them access to temporary help from players without committing.
 10-day contracts last for either ten days or three regular-season games, depending on which is longer.
 The team will pay the player a prorated minimum share, but they can always negotiate the salary based on experience and skill.

 If the team doesn’t play up to 3 games in ten days, they can extend the contract to cover that period and adjust the prorated salary appropriately.
-This rarely happens because of the busy nature of the NBA, except it is during the All-Star Weekend.
-Teams can sign two 10-day contracts, but they have to commit for the rest of the season after the second one expires or move on.
+This rarely happens because of the busy nature of the NBA, unless the span overlaps with the All-Star Weekend.
+Teams can sign the same player to two standard 10-day contracts in one season, but they have to commit for the rest of the season after the second one expires or move on.
 These two 10-day contracts can be back-to-back, or there may be a gap between them.

 You will find that 10-day contracts are popular in the second half of the NBA season because teams will be looking to increase their roster and add future rotation pieces.